Italian-American families often have a festive pasta dish such as lasagna at the Thanksgiving table, along with traditional Turkey Day foods.

 1. PREHEAT the oven to 400°F. Coat a 13 X 9-inch baking dish with cooking spray.

 2. COOK the macaroni to al dente according to package directions.
 Rinse and drain.

-3. LINE a rimmed baking sheet with aluminum foil and arrange bacon.
-Cook bacon for 10 minutes and blot dry.
+3. LINE a rimmed baking sheet with aluminum foil and arrange the bacon.
+Cook the bacon for 10 minutes and blot dry.
 Crumble and set aside.